hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 ### Transfer performance

 As hinted to above, GridFTP will also likely outperform "traditional" transfer protocols such as ftp, rsync, etc, since it's designed for high throughput.
 Of course, insisting on using it *exclusively* is probably not a wise thing to do, but using it as a default would at least ensure some baseline performance.
 The main point is to ensure that the receiving side does not have intrinsic limitations which would negate any performance offered by the protocol.
-The [ESNet Science DMZ pages](http://fasterdata.es.net/network-tuning/) have some good advice as to how to tune the reciving host kernel, filesystem, etc.
+The [ESNet Science DMZ pages](http://fasterdata.es.net/network-tuning/) have some good advice as to how to tune the receiving host kernel, filesystem, etc.

 This brings us to a discussion on the interface to these services.